DaniloAlcoforado/twitter-doc/source/includes/people/_create.md

 }
 ```

-This endpoint create a person.
+This endpoint creates a person.

 ### HTTP Request